databricks-industry-solutions/security-analysis-tool/docs/setup.md

      * Set the value for the account_id
      * Set the value for the sql_warehouse_id
      * Set the value for user_email_for_alerts
-     * databricks secrets scope/key names to pick the secrets from the steps above.

        ```
        databricks --profile e2-sat secrets put --scope sat_scope --key sat-token-<workspace_id>